TNB Theatre School Policies

 1. Download Form

-2. Complete the form (including credit card information)
+2. Complete the form (including credit card information and payment method indication)

 4. Email the form to theatreschool@tnb.nb.ca